-Though less than a third of the Bambara practice their traditional religion, many aspects of it coexist with Islam.
+Many aspects of traditional Bambara religion coexist with Islam.
 They believe in a supreme creator god as well as in gods of the air and water.
 Ancestor worship is central to their ethnic religion.
-Ancestors are thought to take the form of animals or even vegetables!
-Special rites are performed to worship them.
+They believe their ancestors take the form of animals or even vegetables.
+They perform special rites to worship them.
 The eldest male of a lineage serves as mediator between the living and the dead.
 Because of his age, he is considered nearest to the world of the departed.
-The dead are believed to be appeased with offerings of millet flour and water.
+They believe the dead should be appeased with offerings of millet flour and water.

-The drought in the 1980s caused many problems for the Bambara, resulting in a severe shortage of food and great loss of livestock.
+The ongoing drought is causing many problems for the Bambara, resulting in a shortage of food and great loss of livestock.
 Also, the literacy rate is low.
 Christian educators may be one way to minister to them.
 The spiritual needs of the Bambara are even greater than their physical needs.
 Various resources are available, but the number of believers is small.
 Urgent prayer is needed to reach the Bambara with the Gospel of Christ.

 * Scripture Prayers for the Bambara in Mauritania.